-FAU\STG.1 Protected audit trail storage
+FAU_STG.1 Protected audit trail storage

-This component is chosen to ensure that the audit trail is protected from tampering, the security functionality is limited to the authorized administrator and that start-up and recovery does not compromise the audit records.
-This component traces back to and aids in meeting the following objectives: O.SELPRO, O.SECFUN and O.SECSTA.
+This component is chosen to ensure that the audit trail is protected from tampering.
+Only the authorized administrator is permitted to do anything to the audit trail.
+This component traces back to and aids in meeting the following objectives: O.SELPRO and O.SECFUN.

-FAU\STG.4 Prevention of audit data loss
+FAU STG.4 Prevention of audit data loss

 This component ensures that the authorized administrator will be able to take care of the audit trail if it should become full.
-But this component also ensures that no other auditable events as defined in FAU\GEN.1 occur.
+But this component also ensures that no other auditable events as defined in FAU_GEN.1 occur.
 Thus the authorized administrator is permitted to perform potentially auditable actions though these events will not be recorded until the audit trail is restored to a non-full status.
-This component traces back to and aids in meeting the following objectives: O.SELPRO, O.SECFUN and O.SECSTA.
+This component traces back to and aids in meeting the following objectives: O.SELPRO and O.SECFUN.